 I don’t usually write down things unless it’s absolutely necessary and for the most part, I do write my plans down for trips and anything that requires planning and important notes through my phone.
 I always kept an idea of the things I’m planning to do in my life mostly in my head and sometimes, that’s just my way of going with a plan is envisioning it.
-I do, however, write down on my phone of what I plan to write about next for this website but with places?
+I do, however, write down on my phone of what I plan to write about next for this website but with places to travel to?
 I never really thought of writing down where I want to head to.
 It’s definitely not easy to accomplish everything and it may take lots of time, possibly years or never for them to happen.
 But a bucket list may be something that can keep you in track of what you want accomplished in life; it’s something you can refer to to keep you motivated to work hard or just a reminder that life has a limitless and infinity of possibilities.
 It could be specific or anything in your life that you badly want to experience.
 The thing about bucket lists is that you mustn’t just want to get each piece done and over with, you want to remember the journey that you took to get there and the main thing to keep in mind about your bucket list is to be realistic.
 I’ll talk more about this in a little.

 Here’s my bucket list that I’ve had in mind.
 The ones with a check mark were obviously accomplished already or if it says semi-accomplished, it means I’ve done some of it already but not to the extent it has been truly accomplished.